alexchandel/screenshot-rs/README.md

 ## Development
 * screenshot-rs has its own systems bindings.
 It should migrate to [servo/rust-core-graphics](https://github.com/servo/rust-core-graphics) and [retep998/winapi-rs](https://github.com/retep998/winapi-rs).
 I want to use [klutzy/rust-windows](https://github.com/klutzy/rust-windows), but it doesn't have the right bindings.
-* There is no Linux support.

 ## Known Issues
-* Can leak memory on certain failure conditions.
+* `get_screenshot` leaks memory on certain error conditions, by returning before releasing OS handles.
+PR's welcome.
 * The BMP Image in the example is rotated +90 degrees because I don't adjust for BMP idiosyncrasy.
 * The PNG Image in the example has its R & B channels exchanged because `PistonDevelopers/image` doesn't support ARGB pixels.